Web3NL/motoko-book/src/common-programming-concepts/control-flow/let-else-expression.md

 `getOptionalDebt()` would return a value of `Opt type T`.
 So we can expect a value or null.
 By putting a questionmark `?` in front of the let pattern we can bind this `Opt Value` and desugar it by using its pattern name without the `?`.

 `payDebt()` would take an extra input; the desugared debt constant.
 It would try to extract the debt from the balance amount, and binds the new balance.
-For any other reasons it could fail and return a null value, evaluating as a failed pattern match and an `#err` would be returned.
+For any other reasons it could fail and return a null value, evaluating as a failed _[pattern match](common-programming-concepts/pattern-matching.md)_ and an `#err` would be returned.

 `someSideEffect()` would take the newBalance and perform some complex side effects with possible intermediate types as result that we might not need here, which is why we bind the result to a wildcard `?_`, the value can be anything.
-But once the expression returns null then the patern match fails and the else block will execute and return an error.
+But once the expression returns null then the _[pattern match](common-programming-concepts/pattern-matching.md)_ fails and the else block will execute and return an error.

 If we don't want to return an error when the side effect might fail then you could use an `ignore do {}` block for this but here we showcase how it can also be used in this instance, which makes the overal code look more streamlined.